From CampusBird Blog

 Students today are fully tuned-in to their campus technology.
 For optimized engagement with your student body, and a smooth transition for new students moving in, schools around the country are implementing technologies such as mobile apps other software to smooth things out.

-These tools help make moving in a breeze for incoming freshman unfamiliar with college life and the layout of their campus, and can also help current students, staff, alumni, and parents enjoy themselves.
+These tools help make moving in a breeze for incoming freshmen unfamiliar with college life and the layout of their campus, and can also help current students, staff, alumni, and parents enjoy themselves.
 Here are four tools that schools across the U.S. are using for Back-to-School 2017.

 Localist: Event calendar management and marketing